Ty Majeski: ARCA/Late Models/K&N Pro

-National touring series (2017–present)

 Majeski moved to Charlotte, North Carolina in early 2017 to work in the Roush organization as an engineer.
 He reportedly was close to securing a Ford development contract but ARCA champion Chase Briscoe received the contract since he had more large track experience.
 He began the season racing in the World Series of Asphalt at New Smyrna.
 Majeski won his second consecutive Rattler 250 over Harrison Burton and Steven Wallace.
-In March 2017, Majeski announced he would be making his NASCAR Xfinity Series debut at Iowa Speedway in June, followed by a part-time schedule in the series and ARCA.
+In March 2017, Majeski announced a part-time schedule in the ARCA series.
 On April 24, 2017, after testing a car at Daytona International Speedway, it was announced that Majeski would run five ARCA races for Cunningham Motorsports.

 In April, he returned to Wisconsin for the first asphalt race of the year; he led the last 44 laps to take the Icebreaker 100 win at Dells Raceway Park.
-Two months later, in his Xfinity debut at Iowa, Majeski qualified tenth and ran as high as fifth, but was involved in an accident with Kyle Benjamin on lap 114; he finished 34th.
 Majeski clinched his fourth consecutive ARCA Midwest Tour at Elko Speedway with one race remaining for the season.
-Majeski won his third consecutive Governor's Cup in a Super Late Model at New Smyra Speedway in November over Bubba Pollard, Wallace, and Burton.
-He returned to the Xfinity Series at Iowa and the season finale at Homestead-Miami.
+Majeski won his third consecutive Governor's Cup in a Super Late Model at New Smyrna Speedway in November over Bubba Pollard, Wallace, and Burton.

-Roush Fenway Racing announced that Majeski would share the No. 60 car with Chase Briscoe and Austin Cindric in 2018.
-Majeski had his first Top 10 result with a seventh-place finish at Iowa.
 In July 2018, he dominated to win his first Slinger Nationals.
 On December 2, 2018, Majeski announced a return to Super Late Model racing after it was revealed that Roush Fenway Racing was in the process of closing its Xfinity program.
 He was announced as the driver for five ARCA races in the No. 22 Chad Bryant Racing car in 2019.
 In his second start for the team, Majeski took advantage of a late-race mistake by Michael Self to take the lead and held off Sheldon Creed for an overtime win at Charlotte Motor Speedway.
 He would also win the following race at Pocono Raceway.
 Going for three in a row at Michigan International Speedway the following week, a fuel gamble fell short on the final corner as Majeski was passed by Michael Self for the win.
 In July, Majeski was passed in the final corner by Matt Kenseth to finish second in the Slinger Nationals.
 In August, Majeski scored his first Dixieland 250 win in ARCA Midwest Tour competition at his home track, Wisconsin International Raceway.
 Majeski pulled away after a restart with 16 laps remaining to capture his second Oktoberfest at LaCrosse in October after a tight battle with Erik Darnell.

+During the weekend, he also ran his first NASCAR K&N Pro Series West race at the track with Chad Bryant Racing.
+On February 16, he won his 100th Super Late Model race during the World Series of Asphalt race at New Smyrna Speedway.
+In July, Majeski won his second Slinger Nationals after losing some of the power steering just after half-way through the 200 lap event.
+He won his second consecutive Dixieland 250 ARCA Midwest Tour race at Wisconsin International Raceway in August.